Apicurio/apicurio-data-models/src/main/ts/module/README.md

 #### Write Node

 `Library.writeNode(Node): any`
+`Library.writeDocument(Document): any`
-`Library.readDocumentFromJSONString(Document): string`
+`Library.writeDocumentToJSONString(Document): string`

 Use these method to convert from a data model instance back to a JS object or string.
 You can pass any node from the data model tree into the `writeNode` method and the appropriate JS object will be returned.
-If you pass in the root document node, then the full OpenAPI JS object will be returned.
-If, for example, you pass in only the `document.info` child node, then a JS object representing on that portion of the data model will be returned.
-The `readDocumentFromJSONString` method must be sent a full Document, and will return a stringified object.
+If you pass in the root document node, then the full OpenAPI/AsyncAPI JS object will be returned.
+If, for example, you pass in only the `document.info` child node, then a JS object representing only that portion of the data model will be returned.
+The `writeDocument` and `writeDocumentToJSONString` methods must be sent a full Document, and will return a stringified object.

 ### Resolve External References